Bijective enumeration of some colored permutations given by the product of two long cycles: Characterisation and size of the image set

 When applied for every black vertex $\pi \neq \pi_0$, this corollary gives some partial information on the order in which the black vertices can be completed.
 We will summarize this in an oriented graph $G(\tau,\sigma)$: its vertices are the black vertices of $\tau$ and its edges are $\pi \to \pi'$, where $\pi$ and $\pi'$ are in the situation of the corollary above.
-This graph has one edge leaving each of its vertex, except for $\pi_0$.
-As examples, the graphs corresponding to $\ex{2}$ and to $\ex{3}$ (see Figures \ref{fig:ex_arbre_permute} and \ref{tausigma}) are drawn on Figure \ref{fig:ex_graphe_ordre_completion}.
+This graph has one edge attached to each of its vertices except $\pi_0$.
+As examples, we draw the graphs corresponding to $\ex{2}$ and to $\ex{3}$ (see Figures \ref{fig:ex_arbre_permute} and \ref{tausigma}) on Figure \ref{fig:ex_graphe_ordre_completion}.